gohugoio/hugo/content/templates/lists.md

 1. `layouts/_default/taxonomy.html`
 2. `themes/<THEME>/layouts/_default/taxonomy.html`

-## Adding Content to List Pages
+## Adding Content and Front Matter to List Pages

 Since v0.18, [everything in Hugo is a `Page`][bepsays].
-This means list pages and the homepage can have associated content files---i.e. `_index.md`---that contains page metadata (i.e., front matter) and content.
-This model allows you to include list-specific front matter via `.Params` and also means that list templates (e.g., `layouts/_default/list.html`) also have access to all [page variables][pagevars].
+This means list pages and the homepage can have associated content files---i.e. `_index.md`---that contain page metadata (i.e., front matter) and content.

+This new model allows you to include list-specific front matter via `.Params` and also means that list templates (e.g., `layouts/_default/list.html`) have access to all [page variables][pagevars].

 ### Example Project Directory